diofant/diofant/docs/tutorial/manipulation.rst

      >>> 1 + x
      x + 1

-This because in SymPy, the arguments of the commutative operations ``Add`` and ``Mul`` are stored in an arbitrary (but consistent!) order, which is independent of the order inputted (if you're worried about noncommutative multiplication, don't be.
-In SymPy, you can create noncommutative Symbols using ``Symbol('A', commutative=False)``, and the order of multiplication for noncommutative Symbols is kept the same as the input).
+This because in Diofant, the arguments of the commutative operations ``Add`` and ``Mul`` are stored in an arbitrary (but consistent!) order, which is independent of the order inputted (if you're worried about noncommutative multiplication, don't be.
+In Diofant, you can create noncommutative Symbols using ``Symbol('A', commutative=False)``, and the order of multiplication for noncommutative Symbols is kept the same as the input).
 Furthermore, as we shall see in the next section, the printing order and the order in which